Aviptadil COVID-19 Therapeutic Description

 Clinical Trial NCT04360096: Inhaled Aviptadil for the Treatment of Moderate and Severe COVID-19 (AVICOVID-2)

-- SARS-CoV-2 virus infection is known to cause Lung Injury that begins as dyspnea and exercise intolerance, but may rapidly progress to Critical COVID-19 with Respiratory Failure and the need for noninvasive or mechanical ventilation.
-Mortality rates as high as 80% have been reported among those who require mechanical ventilation, despite best available intensive care.
+SARS-CoV-2 virus infection is known to cause Lung Injury that begins as dyspnea and exercise intolerance but may rapidly progress to Critical COVID-19 with Respiratory Failure and the need for noninvasive or mechanical ventilation.
+Mortality rates as high as 80% have been reported among those who require mechanical ventilation, despite the best available intensive care.

-- The primary outcome will be progression to in severity of COVID-19 (i.e. moderate progressing to to severe or critical OR severe progressing to critical) over 28 days.
+The primary outcome will be progression to in severity of COVID-19 (i.e., moderate progressing to severe or critical OR severe progressing to critical) over 28 days.
 Secondary outcomes will include blood oxygenation as measured by pulse oximetry, dyspnea, exercise tolerance, and levels of TNFα IL-6 and other cytokines.